Yuri32173/TrueSafe-VPN-Client-iOS/README.md

 skype: tranvietanh.hust@gmail.com
 email: tranvietanh.hust@gmail.com

-Do not hesitate, just a small fee I will help you complete the OpenVPN project on IOS
+Do not hesitate, just a small fee I will help you complete the TrueSafe-VPN-Client-iOS project on IOS